 The chart below shows that approximately 29% agreed with that statement, either “strongly” (11%) or “somewhat” (18%).
 The remaining 71% of participants disagreed with that statement, either “strongly” (41%) or “somewhat” (30%).

 We were curious to see if there were any regional or geographic differences in biases toward the San Francisco Bay Area.
-We asked participants to characterize their neighborhood as “urban,” “suburban” or “rural,” and another where we coded their states into seven different regions in the U.S, and both of these yielded statistically significant results.
+We asked participants to characterize their neighborhood as “urban,” “suburban” or “rural,” and another where we coded their states into seven different regions in the U.S. Both of these yielded statistically significant results.

 The chart below shows that respondents in urban and suburban areas were less likely than respondents in rural areas to have suspicions about the companies because of their location in the San Francisco Bay Area.

 The next chart shows that participants from states in the Pacific, Rocky Mountains, and the Northeast were less likely to agree to having suspicions against companies in the San Francisco Bay Area than those in the South, the Midwest, the Mid-Atlantic, and the Midwest.
 Those in the Southwest region were more likely to agree to being suspicious of those companies in the San Francisco Bay Area.
 Texas, the state where many of the trials against technology companies are based, was included in the Southwest region.

 California-based attorneys representing Bay Area companies that are parties to cases in venues where significant biases against the Bay Area exist should be mindful of these biases when selecting juries.
 If you’re interested in a more granular, zip-code specific, analysis specific to East Texas’s Marshall and Tyler Divisions, contact us.